-Every day more than 80 million images are shared with over 400 million active Instagram users.
+Every day more than 95 million images are shared with over 800 million active Instagram users.
 The platform’s surging popularity signifies a shift from editorial content to imagery.
-As technology advances and attention spans dwindle users want more content in less time.
-The question is, what are Instagram best practices to improve imagery strategy and engagement?
+As technology advances and attention spans dwindle, users want more content in less time.
+The question is, what are the Instagram best practices to improve imagery strategy and engagement?

-We analyzed the most successful brands to discover 9 best practices to create winning Instagram content.
+In order to find out, we’ve analyzed the most successful brands to discover 8 best practices to create winning Instagram content.

 Instagram Best Practices #1 – Share an Experience

 Every day users spend millions of hours scrolling through Instagram feeds.

 They aren’t looking for pictures of products.
 They’re searching for compelling visual experiences that excite them.

 One of the brands we analyzed for Instagram best practices was GoPro.

 One glance at GoPro’s Instagram feed makes it clear why they boast over 13 million Instagram followers.